fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 #### 9.12: Patientor backend, step5

-Create a POST-endpoint `/api/patients` for adding patients.
+Create a POST-endpoint <i>/api/patients</i> for adding patients.
 Ensure that you can add patients also from the frontend.
-You can create unique ids of type `string` using the [uuid](https://github.com/uuidjs/uuid) library:
+You can create unique ids of type <i>string</i> using the [uuid](https://github.com/uuidjs/uuid) library:

 ```js
 import {v1 as uuid} from 'uuid'